atugman/IBM-Cloud/Labs/Python/Dictionaries/guide.md

 Now, you should be able to see an additional file - `updated_data.py` - in your IDE.
 Click into the file and take note of the results!
 At least our updated data structure is here, but is this file as organized as you'd like for it to be?
 Let's jump forward and look at one more example of how to write a dictionary to a file in Python.

-## Write our Updated Dictionary to a JSON File using Python Libraries
+## Writing our Updated Dictionary to a JSON File using Python Libraries

 For our last exercise, your dictionaries.py file should look like [this version of dictionaries.py](https://github.com/atugman/IBM-Cloud/blob/main/Labs/Python/Dictionaries/dictionaries.py).
 You can simply replace the full contents of your current dictionaries.py file with this code block.
 Notice that line 2 is now `import json` so that we can use Python's json library.
 Take a moment to review the last several lines of code (the additions since the last exercise) including the comments.